BankkRoll/shaduxe-ui-v3/README.md

 **shaduxe/ui v3** is a built off [shadcn/ui](https://ui.shadcn.com), and now built with **Tailwind v3** to deliver advanced and beautifully designed components.
 With shaduxe/ui, you can install, customize, and deploy accessible and reusable components effortlessly.

 > Looking for Tailwind v4 version?
-Check out [shaduxe-ui repository](https://github.com/BankkRoll/shaduxe-ui) or visit [shaduxe.com](https://ui.shaduxe.com/)
+It can be found at [shaduxe.com](https://ui.shaduxe.com/).

 ---